cloudfoundry/docs-dotnet-core-tutorial/docs/create-manifest.md

 ## Create an app manifest

-To create a basic app manifest, follow the steps below:
+To create a basic app manifest, do the following:

-1. Navigate to the `web.config` directory for the .NET sample app.
+1. From the `get-started-aspnet-core` directory, delete the existing `manifest.yml` file.

 1. Copy the following example text and paste it into a new file:

         applications:
-        - name: sample-dotnet-core-app
+        - name: dotnet-core-sample
           memory: 2G
           stack: cflinuxfs3
-          buildpack: dotnet-core-buildpack
+          buildpacks: dotnet-core

 1. Name the file `manifest.yml` and save.